The Ballad of Halo Jones (2013)

 The Ballad is split over three Books separated by time and degrees of depth and poignancy.
 Without having an insight into Moore's mind I can only guess at the pitch he gave to the comic's publishers, and his reasoning for structuring the three parts like he did.
 Whatever it was, I'm glad they fell for it.

 Book I is a safe entry point.
-Whilst reading you’ll maybe begin to wonder why Halo is so well-loved by so many.
+Whilst reading, you'll maybe wonder why Halo is so well-loved by so many people.
 The drama revolves around a shopping trip.
 Huh?
 It feels like a soap opera taking place inside the mind of a fickle and diaphanous head.
 But that easy-life conceit was necessary to establish a parallel with the organic structure that follows.
-After repeated readings you’ll get the answer to your question.

-By the time you get to Book III you’ll be fully invested in Halo’s story, feeling the pinch and pains of her situation.
+By Book III, it's possible to be be fully invested in Halo's story, feeling the pinch and pains of her situation.
 It delivers the kind of experience Moore's famous for.
 The journey to and through that third and final part is the reason Halo Jones has endured for so long, and will surely continue to do so for years to come.

 The 2013 edition has a page size taller than what the original 2000 AD format had, but there's no distortion of the image.
 That means there's empty space at the top and bottom of each page.
 It also retains the beautiful black and white art.
 The reprint by Quality Comics that coloured and skewed the perspective to fit the traditional American-size comic book format is now just a bad, bad memory.